DFE-Digital/buy-for-your-school/static/accessibility.md

 ## **What to do if you cannot access parts of this website**

-If you need information on this website in a different format, such as accessible PDF, large print, easy read, audio recording or braille, please email us on schools.digital@education.gov.uk.
+If you need information on this website in a different format, such as accessible PDF, large print, easy read, audio recording or braille, please email us on GetHelpBuyingForSchools@education.gov.uk.

 We’ll consider your request and respond to you within 5 working days.